Magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons in a nuclear medium: The QMC model

-where, the quasi-particles moving in single-particle orbits are three-quark clusters with the quantum numbers of a nucleon, a strange, a charm or a bottom hyperon when expanded to the same order in velocity~\cite{Guichon:1995ue,Saito:1996sf,Tsushima:1997cu,Tsushima:2002ua, Tsushima:2003dd,Tsushima:2002cc}.
-In the above $\psi_N(\vec{r})$ [$\psi_Y(\vec{r})$] is the nucleon [hyperon (strange, charm or bottom baryon)] field.
-The mean-meson fields represented by, $\sigma, \omega$, and $b$ are the Lorentz-scalar-isoscalar, Lorentz-vector-isoscalar, and third component of Lorentz-vector-isovector fields, respectively, while $A$ is the Coulomb field.
+where, the quasi-particles moving in single-particle orbits are three-quark clusters with the quantum numbers of a nucleon, a $\Delta$ baryon, a strange, a charm or a bottom ''hyperon'' when expanded to the same order in velocity~\cite{Guichon:1995ue,Saito:1996sf,Tsushima:1997cu,Tsushima:2002ua, Tsushima:2003dd,Tsushima:2002cc}.
+In the above $\psi_N(\vec{r})$ [$\psi_Y(\vec{r})$] is the nucleon [$\Delta$ baryon, hyperon (strange, charm or bottom baryon)] field.
+The mean-meson fields represented by, $\sigma, \omega$, and $b$ are the Lorentz-scalar-isoscalar, Lorentz-vector-isoscalar, and third component of the Lorentz-vector-isovector fields, respectively, while $A^0$ is the Coulomb field.
 Hereafter, the quantities in medium will be denoted by an asterisk, $^*$.
+Note that, in the Lagrangian density Eq.~(\ref{eq:LagY}), the phenomenologically introduced effective Pauli potentials, which contain also the channel coupling effects at the baryon level for the $\Lambda, \Sigma$ and $\Xi$~\cite{Tsushima:1997cu}, are not written explicitly.
+The potentials were needed to reproduce the observed lowest single-particle energy in $^{208}_\Lambda$Pb-hypernucleus, as well as the energy difference between the $\Lambda$ and $\Sigma$-hyperons obtained in the G-matrix calculation in nuclear matter~\cite{Tsushima:1997cu}, in addition to the effective Lagrangian density Eq.~(\ref{eq:LagY}).
+But these repulsive ``Pauli'' (vector) potentials will be included in the explicit density dependent parametrizations, while the one-gluon exchange interaction in medium, that yields to agree with the fact of ''no experimental observation of the $\Sigma$ hypernuclei'', will not be included, where the interaction was introduced in the latest version of the QMC model~\cite{Guichon:2008zz}.
+Thus, in order to agree with this fact, we will include a phenomenological repulsive vector potential for the $\Sigma$, in such a way that it yields the $\Sigma$ total potential of $\simeq +30$ MeV at $\rho_0$, and the corresponding parametrizations for the vector potential will also be given.

-The coupling constants of the hyperon appearing in Eq.~(\ref{eq:LagY}) are, $g^Y_\omega = (n_q/3) g_\omega$, and $g^Y_\rho \equiv g_\rho = g_\rho^q$, with $n_q$ being the number of valence light quarks in the hyperon $Y$ ($n_q = 3$ for $N$), where $g_\omega$ and $g_\rho$ appearing in Eq.~(\ref{eq:LagN}) are the $\omega$-$N$ and $\rho$-$N$ coupling constants, respectively. $I^Y_3$ and $Q_Y$ are the third component of the hyperon isospin operator and its electric charge in units of the positron charge, $e$, respectively.
-The couplings between the meson fields and quarks, as already mentioned, reflect the fact that the light-quark condensates respond faster than those of the strange and heavier quarks as baryon (nuclear) density increases.
+The coupling constants of the hyperon appearing in Eq.~(\ref{eq:LagY}) are, $g^Y_\omega = (n_q/3) g_\omega$, and $g^Y_\rho \equiv g_\rho = g_\rho^q$, with $n_q$ being the number of valence light quarks in the hyperon $Y$ ($n_q = 3$ for $N$), where $g_\omega$ and $g_\rho$ appearing in Eq.~(\ref{eq:LagN}) are the $\omega$-$N$ and $\rho$-$N$ coupling constants, respectively. $I^Y_3$ and $Q_Y$ are the third component of the hyperon isospin operator and the electric charge in units of the positron charge, $e$, respectively.
+The couplings between the meson fields and quarks, as already mentioned, reflect the fact that the magnitude of the light-quark condensates is expected to reduce faster than those of the strange and heavier quarks as baryon (nuclear) density increases.